 This Committee will select recipients for the following awards:

-The Distinguished Humanitarian Award
+The Volunteer Excellence Award

-The Distinguished Young Alumnus/a Award
+The Young Alumni Leadership Award

-The Cultural Impact Award
+The Saluki Spirit Award

 For each award, only one SIUC alumnus/a will be recognized on an annual basis.
 Alumni are graduates and former students of the University.
 Former students are those who have successfully completed one full-time quarter or semester of academic course work.
 Decisions based on ties, etc. during the selection process, will be made by the chairperson of the SIU Distinguished Alumni Award Committee.